 - Ensuring you have an adequate intake of essential nutrients, including calcium and Vitamin D, or taking supplements if you don’t consume an adequate amount of these

 Medications can be effective treatments for osteoporosis, and there are a number of options for different situations.
 You need to consult a Rheumatologist or specialist consultant to ask their advice.
-Don’t believe your GP if they say there is nothing to be done.
+Don’t believe your GP (or in my case, my Oncologist) if they say there is nothing to be done.
 There is.

 Broken bones are often the end result of osteoporosis.
 The goal of treatment is to prevent sustaining a broken bone, especially a broken hip.

 Any broken bone can be the result of osteoporosis.
 While broken bones are typically the result of major trauma to the body, such as car accidents or falls, in people with osteoporosis, they are more likely to happen and be severe.
 Depending on the severity of osteoporosis, people can sustain broken bones by falling from a standing position—or even with no known trauma at all.